kleftis12/Confessions-Discord-Bot/README.md

 1. Edit settings.json and put the channel id of confessions channel and also the token of the bot.
 2. npm install discord.js
 3. node bot
-4. invite the bot throught the invite link in the console.
+4. Invite the bot through the invite link in the console.